Car on the production line of a factory as two workers work in the background

 By gathering this data and utilizing AI and machine learning models to gain a holistic view of it, and by applying its insights to the way we make decisions, we ultimately unlock a whole new generation of AI-driven data strategy.

-Decision Intelligence assesses patterns, warnings and insights, leveraging all of an organization’s data to provide game-changing recommendations in real-time.
+Peak's applications assess patterns, warnings and insights, leveraging all of an organization’s data to provide game-changing recommendations in real-time.

 From here, supply chain decision makers can use these AI-fuelled recommendations to automatically make any necessary adjustments to their supply chain.
-Awareness of the Decision Intelligence category has grown significantly in recent months, with Gartner naming it as one of its top strategic technology trends for 2022.

-Some of the core areas Decision Intelligence can add value to the supply chain are within optimizing inventory management, part and product buying (especially during industry-wide shortages) and pricing optimization.
+Some of the core areas AI can add value to the supply chain are within optimizing inventory management, part and product buying (especially during industry-wide shortages) and pricing optimization.
 On top of this, it can also power data-driven outcomes in areas like improving logistics that directly contribute to a company’s sustainability targets.

 More from Peak

-Manufacturing
+AI | Manufacturing

 Manufacturing: framing AI in the lens of Lean, not Industry 4.0